thoth-station/slo-reporter/README.md

 - name of the component that uses Argo workflows;
 - entrypoint of the Argo workflow as stated in the template with Workflow object;
-- namespace where the Argo workflow is running;
+- namespace where the Argo workflow runs;

 Examples: